MontealegreLuis/service-buses/docs/command-bus/index.md

 This library uses the suffix `Action` for both **command and query handlers**.

-However, you're free to use no suffix, or use `CommandHandler` or `QueryHandler`, or any other variation.
+However, you're free to use no suffix, or use `CommandHandler`, or any other variation.
 Since services are located via reflection, class names do not matter in that regard.

 You're also free to provide your own implementation for locating handlers by implementing the `CommandHandlerLocator` interface.